-This Delivery Program and Operational Plan details the services and activities Council has committed to delivering in the next 12 months.
-I encourage you to provide feedback on our plans for the future and I look forward to hearing your ideas and thoughts.
+This Plan includes information on these and all other initiatives that Council has committed to delivering in the next 12 months.
+I encourage you to provide feedback on our plans and I look forward to hearing your ideas and thoughts.